 129. When Soccer Pools Games are to be cancelled

-(1) The Commission is to cancel a Soccer Pools Game if the Australian Lottery Blocs determines for any reason that the Soccer Pools Game for that week is to be cancelled.
+(1) The Commission is to cancel a Soccer Pools Game if the Lotto Bloc determines for any reason that the Soccer Pools Game for that week is to be cancelled.

 (2) If a Soccer Pools Game is cancelled —